perforce/helix-authentication-service/README.md

 The **:requestId** _route parameter_ is replaced with the identifier given in the `request` field of the JSON response from the `/requests/new` endpoint.
 The request will take as long as necessary for the user to authenticate with the identity provider.
-By default the service will timeout after 1 minute; this can be configured using the `LOGIN_TIMEOUT` setting.
+By default the service will time out after 1 minute; this can be configured using the `LOGIN_TIMEOUT` setting.

 The user profile data returned by the service depends on whatever the identity provider returns.
 The service knows nothing about the user or the clients initiating a login.
-It does, however, attempt to massage commonly available fields into a canonical form to make it easier for the client to get the relevant information.
-For instance, with the SAML protocol, the service will attempt to set a property called `nameID` to something sensible, if the property has not already been defined by the IdP (c.f. the `SAML_NAMEID_FIELD` setting).
+It does, however, attempt to combine commonly available fields into a canonical form to make it easier for the client to get the relevant information.
+For instance, with the SAML protocol, the service will attempt to set a property called `nameID` to something sensible, if the property has not already been defined by the IdP (see the `SAML_NAMEID_FIELD` setting).

 #### Possible Error Responses